jeromerg/NVisitor/README.md

 NVisitor
 ========

-Lightweight Framework to develop modular extendable visitors
+Framework to develop modular extendable visitors

 With NVisitor, you
 - Define visitors for a class family without renouncing to extend the family itself